 - Cliffdale Primary Academy - a primary school for 116 pupils with complex needs and autism.
 Cliffdale was rated Outstanding by Ofsted in 2016, having been rated Inadequate by Ofsted four years earlier.

 - Redwood Park Academy - secondary school for 141 pupils with complex needs and autism.
 Redwood, which joined the trust in February 2017, was rated Good by Ofsted in 2015.

-The trust is looking to expand gradually within the Solent geographical area and is currently in detailed negotiations with a local nursery school that is seeking to join the trust later this year.
-In addition, they have been chosen as the preferred sponsor for another special school in challenging circumstances from a neighbouring local authority – it is likely that this school will join the trust early next year.
+The trust is looking to expand gradually within the Solent geographical area and is currently in detailed negotiations with a local nursery school that is seeking to join the trust later in 2019.

 Plans for the Future:

-- The trust aims to be recognized as a centre of excellence for advice and support in the field of special needs education.
+- The trust aims to be recognised as a centre of excellence for advice and support in the field of special needs education.

-- Solent Academies Trust is committed to ensuring that the trust's newest academy (Redwood Park) is rated Outstanding by Ofsted in its next inspection.
+Solent Academies Trust is committed to ensuring that Redwood Park Academy is rated Outstanding by Ofsted in its next inspection.